ethanryan/sample-blocks/README.md

 React app for code challenge.

-Instructions for downloading:
+Instructions for viewing:

-fork project
+fork or clone this repo

-run npm start
+run `npm start`

 should be able to view app locally at localhost:3000